2026 Summer Dance Intensive

 _______

-Join dancers from across the U.S. and around the world for a powerful week of dance, growth, and community at Paradosi Ballet's Summer Dance Intensive!
+Join dancers from across the U.S. and around the world for a powerful week of discipleship, dance, growth, and community at Paradosi Ballet's Summer Dance Intensive!

 Have questions?
 We would love to connect with you!